cake-archive/cakeup/README.md

         --cake <cake>      The version of Cake to install.
         --nuget <nuget>    The version of NuGet to install.
         --sdk <sdk>        The version of the .NET Core SDK to install.

+ARGS:
+    <remaining>...
+Arguments that will be sent to Cake.
 ```

 You can also set parameters to cakeup via the following